GoldenVee/components-library/README.md

 `yarn build`
 The repo uses Babel and Rollup for the build configuration.
 Rollup will create distribution artifacts.
-Tailwind will also create a minified CSS file when the build is run.
 TypeScript Declarations are included in the distribution (configured via `tsconfig.build.json`).

 #### Babel